FarFarAway2/Backend_FarFarAway/README.md

 8. **TravelOfferController**:
    - Controls HTTP requests related to travel offers.
    - It includes methods to list all travel offers, save a new offer, get an offer by its ID, update an existing offer and delete an offer.

-##### *dto Package*

-1. **HotelBook**:
- - Represents a hotel reservation.
-Contains references to a user and a hotel offer, indicating that a user has booked a specific hotel offer.

-2. **HotelManage**:
- - Represents the management of a hotel offer.
-Contains references to a user and a hotel offer, indicating that a specific user is managing a hotel offer.

-3. **HotelOffer**:
- - Represents a hotel offer.
-It contains attributes such as price, description, hotel name and image.
-It also maintains a list of the reservations and the management of the offer.

-4. **Roles**:
- - Represents a user role.
-It contains a name for the role.
-This model could be used in an authorization system.

-5. **TravelBook**:
- - Same as HotelBook, but for travel offers.
-Indicates that a user has booked a specific travel offer.

-6. **TravelManage**:
- - Same as HotelManage, but for travel offers.
-Indicates that a specific user is managing a travel offer.

-7. **TravelOffer**:
- - Represents a travel offer.
-Like HotelOffer, it contains details of the offer and maintains a list of bookings and offer management.

-8. **UserRole**:
- - Associates a user with a role.
-It is useful to implement a system of roles and permissions.

-9. **Users**:
- - Represents a user in the system.
-Contains user information such as name, email, password, and more.
-It also maintains lists of hotel and travel offers, and the managements and reservations that the user has made.

 ------------